Bat Citizen Science

 - Be a Bat Champion – Help raise awareness about bats

 Citizen science is a great hands-on learning tool to get children and youth involved in real science.
-Youth can get involved with evening bat counts and submit data that will help scientists to monitor bat populations.
+In June, July and August, youth can get involved with evening bat counts and submit data that will help scientists to monitor bat populations.
 Youth also learn new things about the nocturnal world around them.
-The stewardship component engages youth in learning how to improve important bat habitat.
+At other times of the year, youth can be involved with the stewardship component by learning how to improve important bat habitat.
 Youth can also be empowered to help bats by raising awareness and telling others about the importance of bats.

 RUN A BAT THEMED EXPLORER DAY – DOWNLOAD RESOURCES TO GET STARTED